Mappboy/learning_comp_skills_the_cam_way/week_two_tutorial.md

+# Week Two Tutorial

-# Depending upon language choice
+Depending upon language choice
 - Look at the package manager for that language
 - npm/npx/nvm for node
 - pip for python